gerardnaughton7/TensorFlowIrisDataSet/README.md

 Use the testing set to test your model, clearly calculating and displaying the error rate.

-## In my Jupyter Notebook you able to view the solutions for these questions
+## In my Jupyter Notebook you are able to view the solutions for these questions

 ## How to use my solution on Jupyter NoteBook